mistakster/pretty-header/README.md

 If option is a string, it will be using as class for `<span>`.

-If option is a function, it should return new valid DOM-Node.
+If option is a function, it should return new DOM-Node.

 ## License